fenos/Mex/README.md

 Mex::conversation($conversation_id)->from(1)->get(['orderBy' => 'DESC','paginate' => '10']); // paginate as last paramater of the array
 ~~~

+Also Important, you can retrive the messages of conversations "active" and "Archived" but **Not conversation that has been ForceDeleted** it will throw `ConversationNotFoundException`

 ### Delete Messages ###

 The good feature of deleting messages is that only the user that delete the message will not see it anymore but the others participants still see it.